h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 A server which receives RADIUS/1.1 packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the server SHOULD NOT do deduplication.

-We note that in previous RADIUS specifications, the Identifier field could have the same value for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
-This overlap required that RADIUS clients and servers track the Identifier field, not only on a per-connection basis, but also on a per-packet type basis.
-This behavior adds complexity to implementations.

 When using RADIUS/1.1, implementations MUST instead do deduplication only on the Token field, and not on any other field or fields in the packet header.
 A server MUST treat the Token as being an opaque field with no intrinsic meaning.
 While the recommendation above is for the sender to use a counter, other implementations are possible, valid, and permitted.
 For example, a system could use a pseudo-random number generator with a long period to generate unique values for the Token field.

 Where Token deduplication is done, it MUST be done on a per-connection basis.
 If two packets which are received on different connections contain the same Token value, then those packets MUST be treated as distinct (i.e. different) packets.
+Systems performing deduplication MAY still track the packet Code, Length, and Attributes which is associated with a Token value.
+If it determines that the sender is re-using Token values for distinct outstanding packets, then an error should be logged, and the connection MUST be closed.

+Once a reply has been sent, a system doing deduplication SHOULD cache the replies as discussed in {{RFC5080, Section 2.2.2}}:

+> Each cache entry SHOULD be purged after a period of time.
+This time
+> SHOULD be no less than 5 seconds, and no more than 30 seconds.
+After
+> about 30 seconds, most RADIUS clients and end users will have given
+> up on the authentication request.
+Therefore, there is little value
+> in having a larger cache timeout.

 This change from RADIUS means that the Identifier field is no longer useful for RADIUS/1.1.
 The Reserved-1 field (previously used as the Identifier) MUST be set to zero for all RADIUS/1.1 packets.
 RADIUS/1.1 Implementations MUST NOT examine this field or use it for packet tracking or deduplication.